 Well, some good friends asked me to answer some questions.
-From there it was a down-hill slope.
-First a few questions to be answered.
+From there it was a downhill slope.
+First, a few questions to be answered.
 Then some code to be reviewed.
 Then a few implementations.
-Suddenly I was a committer and was strong committed to the project.
+Suddenly I was a committer and was strongly committed to the project.

 With respect to Spark and H2O, it is difficult to make direct comparisons.
-Mahout was many years ahead of these other systems and thus had to commit early on to much more primitive forms of scalable computing in order to succeed.
+The mahout was many years ahead of these other systems and thus had to commit early on too much more primitive forms of scalable computing in order to succeed.
 That commitment has lately changed and the new generation of Mahout code supports both Spark and H2O as computational back-ends for modern work.

 Yes.
 The talent-crunch is a real problem.
 But finding really good people is always hard.